Stoomvaart Maatschappij Zeeland: History

 A secondary service from Vlissingen to Folkestone was introduced in 1949 but lasted only three seasons.

 In the meantime, British Railways had taken over from the LNER at Harwich in 1948 and the service evolved to a full co-operation, the two companies providing the night [B.R.] and day [Zeeland] services respectively employing four ships plus two relief vessels.

 In 1968 with the introduction of car ferries, the SMZ and Sealink services were fully amalgamated.

-In 1989 Swedish ferry operator Stena Line acquired SMZ.
+In 1988 the Dutch government announced their intention to sell their 70 per cent holding in SMZ and in preparation the services were rebranded as Crown Line the following year.
+Bidders included Sealink British Ferries, Nedlloyd (part owners of North Sea Ferries and Johnson Line (owners of Sally Line, but ultimately it was the Swedish ferry operator Stena Line who acquired SMZ in June 1989.
+Stena rebranded the service under their name and withdrew SMZ from the Sealink consortium.

 The following year Stena Line also acquired SMZ's UK partner Sealink.
 The Harwich operations of Sealink were transferred to Stena Line BV.